-I’m a writer and content manager for the Earth Institute at Columbia University in New York City.
-I write and blog, and edit work about earth sciences research, sustainable development and the development and educational programs associated with the institute.
-The EI includes Lamont-Doherty Earth Observatory, a research campus north of NYC with more than 200 earth scientists studying geology, seismology, oceanography, climate, marine biology and more.
+I’m a writer and editor with special intersts in science and the environment.
+I’m a former content manager for the Earth Institute at Columbia University in New York City.
+I wrote and blogged, and edited work about earth sciences research, sustainable development and the development and educational programs associated with the institute.
+The institute includes the Lamont-Doherty Earth Observatory, a research campus north of NYC with more than 200 earth scientists studying geology, seismology, oceanography, climate, marine biology and more.

 I also freelance, and for many years I’ve been a writer and editor exploring science, environment, community and travel, with experience at several New England newspapers, most recently The Hartford Courant, Connecticut’s largest daily newspaper.

-I live in New York City and Guilford, Connecticut, and when not exploring the labs of Lamont and the streets of New York, I spend a fair time outdoors hiking, kayaking and bicycling around the shoreline, rooting around in the edge turf between Long Island Sound and the traprock ridges and river valleys of this small great state.
+I live in Guilford, Connecticut, and I spend a fair time outdoors hiking, kayaking and bicycling around the shoreline, rooting around in the edge turf between Long Island Sound and the traprock ridges and river valleys of this small great state.

 I’ll be posting commentary on here now and then when the spirit moves me, but my passion is for reporting and writing about what’s going on out there in science and the environment, from basic research and exploration to politics and advocacy to the big picture.
 You can also see here samples of my reporting and photography.
 This is work I like to get paid to do, so if you need this sort of thing, either pay me for it, or go get your own stuff.